Chart Color Schemes

 Tara is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Tara, as per the latest Census, 94.4% of dwellings were houses, with the remaining 5.6% being semi-detached, apartments, or other types.
-This compares to Non-Metro Qld's distribution of 76.4% houses and 23.6% other dwellings.
-Home ownership in Tara stood at 56.3%, with mortgaged properties at 17.3% and rented ones at 26.3%.
-The median monthly mortgage repayment was $758, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent in Tara was $180, compared to Non-Metro Qld's $345.
-Nationally, Tara's mortgage repayments were significantly lower at $758 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Tara's dwelling structure, as per the latest Census, consisted of 94.4% houses and 5.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Tara stood at 56.3%, with mortgaged dwellings at 17.3% and rented ones at 26.3%.
+The median monthly mortgage repayment was $758, lower than Regional Qld's average of $1,655, while the median weekly rent was $180, compared to Regional Qld's $345.
+Nationally, Tara's mortgage repayments were significantly lower at $758 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing